 |Regardless of the year of construction

 |After 1st April 1981, but before 1st April 2000

 - Age: As a building ages, it becomes more prone to wear and tear, which can decrease its value.

 - Maintenance: Proper maintenance and repairs can help to extend the life of a building, but if a building is not maintained, it will depreciate more quickly.

 - Obsolescence: Buildings that are not updated or modernized may become obsolete and lose value.

-- Quality of construction: Buildings that are constructed with lower-quality materials or poor workmanship will depreciate more quickly.
+- Quality of construction: Buildings constructed with lower-quality materials or poor workmanship will depreciate more quickly.

-- Climate and environment: Buildings that are located in areas with harsh climates or high levels of pollution will depreciate more quickly.
+- Climate and environment: Buildings located in areas with harsh climates or high pollution levels will depreciate more quickly.